brycehenson/fast_sorted_mask/README.md

 # fast_sorted_mask
-matlab code for fast masking of ordered vectors based on binary search Selecting a subset of a vector that is between some limits (herein *masking*) is a widely used analytical tool in particle physics.
+matlab code for fast masking of ordered vectors based on binary search.

+Selecting a subset of a vector that is between some limits (herein *masking*) is a widely used analytical tool in particle physics.
 The common approach of comparing each element to the upper and lower limit  (herein *Brute compare*) has complexity O\~ n .
 The novel contribution of this code is a demonstration of a relatively simple approach that uses binary compare (O\~log(n)) on an ordered vector to achieve superior performance in two cases.
 1. Data that is already sorted (O\~log(n) cf. brute O\~n).
 2. When there is a requirement to repeatedly (m) mask the same data such that the the inial cost of the sort is offset by the increased speed of the sort operation.
 (O\~n·log(n)+m·log(n) )